Minimal spanning trees and Stein's method

 from which it will follow that

-Combining (\ref{eqn:decomposition into two terms lattice}) and \eqref{eqn:number}, we choose $c'a_n=\log n/2$ to get the desired bound. $\blacksquare$
+Combining \eqref{eqn:1}, \eqref{eqn:decomposition into two terms lattice} and \eqref{eqn:number}, we choose $c'a_n=\log n/2$ to get the desired bound. $\blacksquare$

 .3in {\bf Acknowledgments.} The authors are indebted to Larry Goldstein and \"{U}mit I\c{s}lak for their valuable help in improving the manuscript and checking the proof.
+The authors also thank two anonymous referees whose careful reading and detailed reports improved the presentation considerably.
 The work of SC was partially supported by NSF grant DMS-1005312.
-The work of SS was supported in part by NSF grant DMS-1007524 and Netherlands Organisation for Scientific Research (NWO).
+The work of SS was supported in part by NSF grant DMS-1007524 and Netherlands Organisation for Scientific Research (NWO) through the Gravitation Networks grant 024.002.003.